 - Extra night in a 2-star hotel in Les Contamines before the holiday – Hotel La Gélinotte or similar, half-board accommodation.

-- Extra night in a 2-star hotel in Chamonix after the holiday, half-board accommodation.
+- Extra night in a 3-star hotel in Chamonix after the holiday, accommodation with breakfast.

-- Luggage Transfers Opt-Out – if you prefer to carry all your luggage rather than have it transferred by us, this will reduce your price by £80 per person.
+- Luggage Transfers Opt-Out – if you prefer to carry all your luggage rather than have it transferred by us, this will reduce your price.
+Please note this option has to be selected for all travellers in the booking.

+The most memorable walk was Arpette to Forclaz-boulderfield into the pass, and then the glacier! outstanding!
 Words cannot describe how much I enjoyed my tour.
 The views and the majesty of the mountains as a first time hiker took my breath away, literally an figuratively.
 Everything went as planned, virtually no issues at all.
 The only advice I would give is to be in great shape.
 Be able to climb 125 flights of stairs before you get there.
 My group and myself underestimated the difficulty of the hike, especially the first day.
 Lesson learned.
+We had a great time, very lucky with the weather. it rained intermittently the day we arrived, a sprinkling the next day, then had sunshine for nearly all of the rest of the week, culminating in temperatures of 44 degrees in Chamonix!
+There were many memorable moments; seeing the first snow slope at the first col (de bonhomme), seeing Mont Blanc from the col on the second day ( col de la seigne).
+Champex lac was beautiful and lac blanc was wonderful, getting up the iron ladders and the snow slope was a moderate challenge.
+Our favourite overnight stay was les Chapieux at the Chambres du soleil, where the reception from the proprietors and the food (nettle soup) was wonderful, the most wonderful place to stay.
+Your advice to take micro crampons prior to the trip was invaluable.
+We would have been in difficulty without them.
+Overall I would give the holiday a 5/5!
+Thanks for a great holiday!
 This was our first alpine self guided holiday, and it exceeded our expectations.
 Our only regret is that we didn't book the complete TMB.

 Words cannot describe how much I enjoyed my tour.
 The views and the majesty of the mountains as a first time hiker took my breath away, literally an figuratively.
 Everything went as planned, virtually no issues at all.
 The only advice I would give is to be in great shape.
 Be able to climb 125 flights of stairs before you get there.
 My group and myself underestimated the difficulty of the hike, especially the first day.
 Lesson learned.